psipred/psipred_react/README.md

 # TODO

 1. in model/index.js there is a correct use of fetch with async/await to synchronously make a request.
 Should replace all httprequest uses with this pattern.
-2. Check errors are inserted in to page correctly, not just the pop up
-3. Ensure the stuff for the versioning is correctly captured.
+2. Ensure the stuff for the versioning is correctly captured.
-4. ensure emembed and mempack work (need to use staging to debug as won't compile)
+3. ensure emembed and mempack work (need to use staging to debug as won't compile)
-5. DRY out all the uses of 3Dmol, lift the `display_structure()` function from `psipred_javascript/ractive_helpers/ractive_helpers.js`
+4. DRY out all the uses of 3Dmol, lift the `display_structure()` function from `psipred_javascript/ractive_helpers/active_helpers.js`
-6. Fix any hard coded paths in msa and model
+5. Fix any hard coded paths in msa and model
-7. Set polling time correctly in `results_sequence.js` and `results_structure.js`
+6. Set polling time correctly in `results_sequence.js` and `results_structure.js`